Why Chuck E. Cheese's and the Art Museum Should Compete: Understanding the Jobs to Be Won™ of Leisure Time

 To help companies make sense of the leisure space, our team at Halverson Group conducted a study called “Competing with the Couch: The Jobs to Be Won™ of Leisure Time.”
 For this study, we focused closely on the situations in people’s lives that motivate them to turn to different activities and the deeper reasons why people hire any leisure activity, from the aforementioned cheesy arcade to a movie to a museum.
 We learned that there are hundreds of motivations behind people’s leisure choices, from “I want to feel sophisticated” to “I want to create a tradition” to “I want to act like a kid again,” and so on.
 Through sophisticated analyses, we boiled these motivations down to eight core “jobs,” from “Outdoor Escape” to “Pure Fun,” that leisure activities do for people:

-This winter, with its Winter Solstice celebration, the IMA will edge in on the job of “Pure Fun,” competing with other destinations that attract families who want to unplug and appreciate the lighter side of life.
-The larger point is, by understanding the jobs to be done in people’s lives, the IMA is winning new jobs—a lesson that others in the leisure space can take away as well.
+Following that up with its Winter Solstice celebration, the IMA edged in on the job of “Pure Fun,” competing with other destinations that attract families who want to unplug and appreciate the lighter side of life.
+The larger point is, by understanding the jobs to be done in people’s lives, the IMA won new jobs—a lesson that others in the leisure space can take away as well.
 Now, let’s go back to Chuck E. Cheese’s for a moment.
 If a museum, too, has the potential to fulfill the job of “Pure Fun,” then it looks like Chuck E. could theoretically have some new, unexpected competition.

 Leisure activities have many jobs to do for people.
-What job will your destination be doing in the coming weeks?
+What job will your destination be doing this season?
 In the coming year?
 And which jobs could it win in the future?
 Before you start planning new initiatives, think about the real job you are performing in people’s lives.
 Think about how you can create better experiences that meet people on a deeper level, making their precious leisure time truly memorable and enjoyable.
 That is, after all, your job.
 And, if you do it right, you will get hired again and again.